open-telemetry/opentelemetry-specification/specification/metrics/api-user.md

 be tracked elsewhere in the specifications.)

-Metric instruments are defined using a `Meter` instance, using a variety of `New` methods specific to the kind of metric and type of input (integer or floating point).
-The Meter will return an error when a metric name is already registered with a different kind for the same name.
-Metric systems are expected to automatically prefix exported metrics by the namespace, if necessary, in a manner consistent with the target system.
+Metric instruments are defined using a `Meter` instance, using a variety of `New` methods detailed below.
+Exporters SHOULD NOT automatically prefix the instrument name by the `Meter` name, so that alternate instrumentation libraries can be configured to report identical instrument names.
+Metric exporters are expected to automatically sanitize metric names, if necessary, in a manner consistent with the target system.
 For example, a Prometheus exporter SHOULD use the namespace followed by `_` as the [application prefix](https://prometheus.io/docs/practices/naming/#metric-names).